Rabbi Deborah Prinz

 Rabbi Prinz will share with us a captivating presentation entitled Jews on the Chocolate Trail.
 We’ll explore the surprising Jewish historical connections to chocolate in this gastronomic adventure and overview.

-Please RSVP and bring your favorite chocolate treat to share!
+Please RSVP & sign up at this link ASAP to bring your favorite chocolate dessert or an alcoholic beverage to share!
 (If you don't eat chocolate, you are welcome to bring a different dessert.)
+Because alcohol will be served, this event is limited to ages 21+.

 About Rabbi Prinz